 The software contains comprehensive information on the research and subsequent theorisation of both mystical experiences and psychic capabilities, which allegedly correspond to different phenomena and different parts of the brain put in action.
 A comprehensive set of brain based signals is provided so that one can experiment with them in an attempt to either induce altered states of consciousness or expand the range of one psychic abilities.

-I would qualify this device as outstanding, so long as the user understands that it doesn’t do all on its own: altered states of consciousness depend heavily on set and setting and on the personal disposition of the user, and provided both are “right”, then the Shakti device will greatly facilitate and enhance those altered states.
+I would qualify this device as outstanding, so long as the user understands that it doesn’t do all on its own: altered states of consciousness depend heavily on set and setting and on the personal disposition of the user, and provided both are “right”, then the Shiva device will greatly facilitate and enhance those altered states.

 Psychic abilities require the disruption of the “binding factor”, a 40 Hz signal that can be captured in EEG while in waking consciousness and during REM sleep.
 The Shiva device does this very well and it allows consciousness to reach into spaces and regions mostly inaccessible during waking experience – but then all is dependent on the user’s developed skills: if there are none, breaking the binding factor will be a little of use, bar using it to enhance the learning and acquisition of psychic skills, which is outside of the scope of this product.
 Another way of escaping the binding factor is by entering deep theta states and being able to operate from those, which is a state also induced by the Shiva device – and here again the set, setting and individual dispositions make it or break it.